MZernick/Drink-of-the-Day/README.md

 1. Type a city in the first search field and click the search button to the right of this field.
 2. Current weather will appear above the search field.
 A suggested ingredient will appear below the search field.
 3. Select an ingredient from the dropdown.
-4. A list of previously searched ingredients as well as cocktail recipes will appear below the Ingredients dropdown
+4. A list of previously searched ingredients as well as cocktail recipes will appear below the Ingredients dropdown.
 5. Previously searched ingredients will appear below the ingredients dropdown.

 # User Story